 Parents enrolled in this program will:

-- Understand the building blocks of friendship
+- Understand the building blocks of making and keeping friends

 - Learn about ways to help their child find friends